RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/kinematics.md

 >
 ><sub> Homogeneous Transformations (example 1) | Robotics 101.
 YouTube video, 12 June 2022.
 Available at: https://www.youtube.com/watch?v=zg5sS9LZGAM

-Now that we have seen how to compute forward kinematics using homogeneous transformations, let is explore **another insightful way** to approach planar rotations.
+Now that we have seen how to compute forward kinematics using homogeneous transformations, let's explore **another insightful way** to approach planar rotations.
 Sometimes, it is more intuitive or practical to represent motion as rotation around an **arbitrary point \( p \)** rather than just around the origin.

 A rotation around an arbitrary point \( p \) can be expressed through three intuitive steps: